-6.1.2 Dynamic Models
+7.1.2 Transient stability models

-For dynamic assessments, GRE uses dynamic models that are part of the MISO model development process.
-The dynamic models will be modified as required to add, delete, or modify parameters in order to meet the scope requirements of a particular dynamic study.
+For transient stability assessments, GRE uses transient stability models that are part of the MISO model development process.
+The dynamic models will be modified as required to add, delete, or modify parameters in order to meet the scope requirements of a particular transient stability study.

-6.2 PSS/E tools
+7.2 PSS/E tools

-GRE uses the PSS/E developed by Siemens PTI for steady state and dynamic simulations of the power system.
-GRE also uses post-processing tools for summarizing the output of multiple PSS/E calculations to compare results of the different simulations.
+GRE uses the PSS®E software developed by Siemens PTI for steady state and transient stability simulations of the power system.
+GRE also uses post-processing tools for summarizing the output of multiple PSS®E simulations to compare results of the different simulations.